Sommos/flutter_spotify_clone/README.md

     <img src="image4.png" width="160"/>
 </p>

-This program is to test flutter and dart, testing out a basic Spotify-like UI.
+This program is to test flutter and dart, testing out a basic Spotify-like UI with neumorphic design.

 # Fonts